MBBS Syllabus (Semester-Wise): Medicine Subjects, Topics and FAQs

-MBBS Syllabus - Aspirants who want to pursue MBBS should be aware of the syllabus as early as possible.
-Bachelor of Medicine and Bachelor of Surgery popularly known as MBBS is a professional degree to practice in the field of medicine.
-Candidates who want to become a doctor must have the knowledge of MBBS syllabus.
+The Bachelor of Medicine and Bachelor of Surgery popularly known as MBBS is a professional degree to practice in the field of medicine.
+Aspirants who want to pursue the course should be aware of the syllabus and MBBS subjects.
+Candidates who want to become a doctor must know the MBBS syllabus.
+The National Medical Commission (NMC) is the body that regulates the MBBS syllabus in India.
+The MBBS subjects year wise may vary with the recent development and requirements of the present time.
 The detailed MBBS syllabus pdf can be downloaded below.

-Being aware of the syllabus of MBBS before the commencement of classes will surely boost up aspirants' performance in their academics.
-The MBBS syllabus is also useful for medical graduates who want to pursue postgraduation medical courses such as Doctor of Medicine (MD), Master of Surgery (MS), Master of Chirurgiae (M.Ch), etc. MBBS syllabus is broadly divided under three subject heads, namely, Pre-Clinical, Para-Clinical, and Clinical.
-The MBBS syllabus included in these subjects includes microbiology, biochemistry, anatomy, pharmacology, physiology, and pathology.
+Being aware of the MBBS syllabus before the commencement of classes will surely boost aspirants' performance in their academics.
+The MBBS course syllabus is also useful for medical graduates who want to pursue postgraduation medical courses such as Doctor of Medicine (MD), Master of Surgery (MS), Master of Chirurgiae (M.Ch), etc. The MBBS subjects are divided into three categories - Pre-Clinical, Para-Clinical, and Clinical.
+The subjects in MBBS cover microbiology, biochemistry, anatomy, pharmacology, physiology, and pathology.

-With the knowledge of subjects in the MBBS syllabus, medical aspirants can get first-hand experience of how things work in the field concerned.
-Medical aspirants can enroll themselves in the MBBS course by qualifying for the National Eligibility cum Entrance Test (NEET).
+With the knowledge of MBBS subjects year wise, medical aspirants can get first-hand experience of how things work in the field concerned.
+Medical aspirants can enrol themselves in the MBBS course by qualifying for the National Eligibility cum Entrance Test (NEET).
 Interested candidates must read the article on the MBBS syllabus by Careers360 to know more details on the same.

 The National Medical Commission (NMC) earlier known as the Medical Council of India (MCI) is the authority responsible for prescribing the MBBS syllabus.
 Under the MBBS course, which is for five and a half years, candidates will have to complete a one-year mandatory rotational internship.
 The entire MBBS syllabus has been divided into a total of nine semesters.
 These nine semesters will be for a period of 6 months each.
 There will be approximately 120 teaching days in each semester.